Pre-Physician Assistant Studies (BS)

 With additional training, you may also develop expertise in one or more medical subspecialties — such as cardiology, neurology or geriatrics — which will broaden your career possibilities.

-Graduate & Professional School Opportunities
+Graduate and Professional School Opportunities

 Graduates of our pre-physician assistant program often earn their master’s of science in PA studies, and others have pursued their graduate studies at schools such as: